pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

-# Work with Git repositories in air-gapped with Namespace Provisioner
+# Work with Git repositories in air-gapped environments with Namespace Provisioner

 This section provides instructions on configuring the Namespace Provisioner to utilize air-gapped Git repositories.
-This allows you to store GitOps-based installation files and platform operator templated resources intended for creation in your developer namespace within Tanzu Application Platform (TAP).
+This allows you to store GitOps-based installation files and platform operator-templated resources intended for creation in your developer namespace within Tanzu Application Platform (TAP).